-Student aid is generally disbursed in two equal disbursements, with the first at the start of the fall term and the second at the start of the spring term.
+Student aid is generally disbursed in two equal disbursements.
+The first disbursement is processed prior to the start of the fall term and the second is processed after the start of the spring term.
+Students must be enrolled at least half-time to be eligible for aid disbursement.
 Financial aid will automatically be applied to the tuition and required fees posted to the student's account.
 If the financial aid funds exceed the amount due on the billing statement, the student will have a credit balance on the account.
 The student will receive the credit balance of excess financial aid funds from the Finance Office via Electronic Funds Transfer (EFT).
 The EFT will be delivered to the bank account on file that the student selected during the direct deposit account setup.
 Credit balance refunds are typically available seven business days from the disbursement date.
 However, the refund process may take up to 14 days to complete.